Bundesbank's Dombret tells banks a Brexit EU access deal unlikely

 It might be better to focus on making licensing procedures as smooth as possible given that a “no deal” on future financial services trade is a realistic outcome, he said.

-European regulators are looking at more than 100 financial firms operating from Britain that potentially need a new or modified EU license, he said.
+European regulators are looking at more than 100 financial firms operating from Britain that potentially need a new or modified EU licence, he said.

-The European Central Bank’s banking supervisor said on Wednesday that eight banks have taken formal steps to apply for a license, with four others planning to extend operations in the euro area.
+The European Central Bank’s banking supervisor said on Wednesday that eight banks have taken formal steps to apply for a licence, with four others planning to extend operations in the euro area.

 The BoE proposed in December that EU banks in Britain continue operating as branches without a costly conversion into subsidiaries if there is similar cooperation with EU regulators after Brexit.